 Development of a draft sub-decree on plastic management: The key objective of this sub-decree is to manage and reduce the use of plastic products, properly manage plastic waste, and prevent and minimize plastic waste pollution on land and waterways.
 Notable new measures include those related to EPR, green procurement, eco-labelling and the top 10 plastic items (aligning with the World Bank's plastic roadmap).
-Thus far, the project has drafted the content, body text and annexes and is seeking review from the General Directorate of Environmental Protection (GDEP).
-The annexes ready for the first consultation include single-use plastic (SUP) regulatory measures, plastic recycling and EPR.
+The first MoE review meeting was held on June 16 and 17 to review the content including single-use plastic (SUP) regulatory measures, plastic recycling and EPR.

 Development of a report on the Extended Producer Responsibility (EPR) Roadmap for Cambodia: Delivered in November 2021, the report outlines key objectives, actors, and instruments of EPR and included an initially proposed EPR roadmap to transition from a "Voluntary EPR" to a "Mandatory EPR" framework in Cambodia.
-It recommends four possible EPR pilot models for Cambodia.
-In this reporting period, the project conducted a study on the scope of the market and production chain through interviews with companies that are producing and importing recycled plastic.
+The project conducted a study on the scope of the market and production chain through interviews with companies producing and importing recycled plastic.

-Development of policy matrix to promote biodegradable alternatives and bioplastic:

-The Ministry of Environment (MoE), the Ministry of Economy and Finance (MEF), Ministry of Industry, Science, Technology and innovation, Ministry of Health had high level review meeting on the policy matric to introduce economic and regulatory measures to promote alternatives and plastic recycling.
+Development of policy matrix to promote biodegradable alternatives and bioplastic: The Ministry of Environment (MoE) submitted a draft policy matrix to the Ministry of Economy and Finance (MEF) for a further review on the feasibility of providing incentives and promoting the use of bioplastic and alternatives.